Costilla County – The treasure of the paymaster of Fort Garland was stashed on Trinchera Creek.

 El Paso County – Near Monument, between Colorado Springs and Denver, the Butch Cassidy Gang is said to have stashed $100,000 from their bank robberies.

 El Paso County – An outlaw gang called the “Bloody Espinosas” terrorized the San Luis Valley in 1863.
 Supposedly, the gang had received a vision from the Virgin Mary and tried to drive the Anglos out by robbing them.
 They were said to have buried their treasure near the present-day town of Cascade in Ute Pass on the slopes of Pikes Peak.
-For a time, the gang eluded capture but were finally conquered by an army scout from Fort Garland who rode back to the fort with their heads in a sack.
+The gang eluded capture for a time but was finally conquered by an army scout from Fort Garland, who rode back to the fort with their heads in a sack.

 Garfield County – Train robbery loot hidden near Grand Valley remains undiscovered.